 and for downloading to Kindle and other devices ($8.00) http://www.amazon.com/Bride-Funeral-Corpse-Wedding-ebook/dp/B00AKEXEAE

-"Pablo, Pablito" (35,000 words) tells the dream-like story of a few days in the life of twenty year old Pablo, an urban Latino, only five feet tall, painfully nice and unfailingly helpful to others, a young man both plagued and sustained by his lively imagination, native goodness and naive, blossoming sexuality.
-Over that time, Pablo gets fired from his job due to an invasion of 'frogs', eludes the predatory widow Miss Pamela and a second 'attack of the robes', rescues the escape-artist-watchmaker Grand Uncle Leo, fells a giant with a stone, runs from the police and, most importantly, meets the high-spirited, troubled, truant teenager Dakota who gives him her first kiss that ignites the novella's surreal, comic, heartfelt adventures.
-A rare, lovely, uniquely told tale of first love and self-discovery, in an atmosphere all its own.
+"Pablo, Pablito" (35,000 words) tells the dream-like story of a few extraordinary days in the life of Pablo, only five feet tall, painfully nice and unfailingly helpful to others, a Latino both plagued and sustained by his lively imagination, native goodness and blossoming sexuality.
+Over that time, Pablo gets fired from his job due to an invasion of 'frogs', eludes the predatory widow Miss Pamela and a second 'attack of the robes', rescues the escape-artist-watchmaker Grand Uncle Leo, fells a giant with a stone, runs from the police and, most importantly, meets the high-spirited yet troubled, truant teenager Dakota who gives him her first kiss which ignites the novella's surreal, comic, heartfelt adventures.
+This magical-realistic tale of first love and self-discovery has an atmosphere all its own.

 Available at Amazon in paperback ($10.00)